truclk/django-k8s-poc/README.md

 This appplication would simple upload photo with metadata.

 Because K8S pod is stateless.
-We would use S3 as the service to store actual file.
+We would use Persistent Volume Claims

-1. Client request API to get secret upload link
-2. client uploaded image to S3 storage.
-3. client actual save the image with metadata
+Photo Image would be kept in case of new pod launch

 Improvement:
 - We can implement captcha to increase security and prevent flooding.